lapesd/dynemol/docs/ehrenfest.md

 The third line gets the `BasisPointer`, also an integer, of the _kth_ element in the system.
 It is only used as index for some arrays later on.

 ```f90
 allocate( pairs , source = pack([( L , L=1,system% atoms )] , mask(:,K)) )
 ```
-There is lots of things going on this line.
+There are lots of things going on this line.
 In parts:
 - `pairs` is simply an allocatable array of integers defined in the function;
 - `source` parameter is an expression (some value or operation; Example: `1 + 1`, `10 * 2` etc.) used to describe the size or format of the array being allocated.
 2D with 5 items in one dimension and 10 in other, 3D etc.
 	- `pack` function, according to Intel's [reference](https://software.intel.com/en-us/node/679627), is used to get elements that match the `mask` parameter and returns them.